 Why is Everest Base Camp Trek So Popular

-Why is Everest Base Camp Trek so popular ?
+Why is Everest Base Camp Trek so popular?
 For various good reasons in the first place, it is the world’s highest peak.
 The scenic and exciting trekking routes with ever-present views of towering snow-capped peaks are the harmonies of Sherpa cultures.
 The varied changes of landscapes and vegetation from green dense forest to arid and barren terrain.
-Walking on well-defined trails and staying in the nice cozy lodges with the immense warm hospitality of the native Sherpa.
+Walking on well-defined trails and staying in nice cozy lodges with the immense warm hospitality of the native Sherpa.

 This makes the Everest base camp trek much more popular than any other trekking destination, around the Himalayas.
 Since the first conquest of Mt.
 Everest in 1953 by late legendary mountaineers Tenzing Sherpa and Edmund Hillary.
 Then it was exposed to the outside world, its picturesque landscapes, and the impressive local cultures of the Sherpa.